 Step 2: Register for, and complete, an accredited EMT class in HI

-You need to complete an accredited, state-authorized EMT training class.
+You need to complete an accredited, Hawaii Department of Emergency Medical Services approved EMT training class.
 Before taking the examination, you must supply verification of having graduated from a class in the last two years, and need to in addition be placed on the National Registry (read below).

 How long is EMT School in Hawaii?